philipwalsh/fastai.100days/README.md

-[
+side note

-    side note: from "DL for Coders with fastai & Pytorch", page 14, "setting up a computer takes time and energy... we suggest you rent access to computer ..." so sure, the book warned me not to go through this computer install but thats ok.
-I call this a valuable learning experience and if i can get the jupyter notebook experience up and running on my nvidia card then more the better as far as i am concerned.
-I can always copy the notebooks up to google colab at a later date if needed.
+from "DL for Coders with fastai & Pytorch", page 14, "setting up a computer takes time and energy... we suggest you rent access to computer ..."

-    The windoes linux subsystem looks really cool and can get me linux on the destop with gpu support so sounds like a win/win.
+so sure, the book warned me not to go through this computer install but thats ok.
+I call this a valuable learning experience and if i can get the jupyter notebook experience up and running on my nvidia card then I have the option to work local

-]
+I can always move my dev to the cloud based training environments in the future

 I believe I have the proper version of wsl installed finally but i am receiving error